KnightOS/sass/README.md

   `<includedfile>`, where the former expects the file to be in the current working directory, and the latter looks for any files within the include path specified at the command line.

+**list**: Resumes listing.

+**nolist**: Stops listing.
+This stops the assembler from evaluating any code until the corresponding list directive.

 **org \[value]**: Sets the internal program counter to *value*.
 This does not add to the output, but will affect labels defined later on.